libexpat/libexpat.github.io/content/pages/welcome.md

 Welcome to Expat, a stream-oriented XML parser library written in C.

-Please note, **this website is work-in-progress**.
+> Please note, **this website is work-in-progress**.<br />
-For now, [www.libexpat.org](http://www.libexpat.org/) may be of more help.
-Be encouraged to join the transition with
-[your own pull requests](https://github.com/libexpat/libexpat.github.io/pulls).
+Be encouraged to join improving this website with [your own pull requests](https://github.com/libexpat/libexpat.github.io/pulls).
+Thank you!

 Expat excels